masterminds-kenya/social_network/checklist.md

 - [x] Setup a real influencer (Noelle Reno) as a confirmed tester.
 - [x] Have real influencer (Noelle Reno) sign up for testing.
 - [x] Modularize the codebase: sheets, facebook api, developer_admin, manage
+- [ ] Update template to use for-else: in jinja, the else only runs if no iteration
 - [ ] Modularize the codebase more: move routes elsewhere?
 - [ ] ? allow logging in related files (remove all print statements)
 - [ ] Update forms and API digesting with input validation to replace following functionality: